Car Manufacturer Insurance Programs: Tesla, GM, and OEM Coverage

 Pincher's Pro Tip

 Safe drivers can save significantly with OEM insurance programs.
-Tesla estimates that average drivers save 20–40% compared to competitors, while the safest drivers can save up to 60% on monthly premiums through consistently high Safety Scores.
+Tesla estimates that average drivers can save 20–40% compared to competitors, while the safest drivers may save up to 60% through consistently high Safety Scores.
+For Tesla FSD users, Lemonade's third-party program offers up to 50% off per-mile rates for FSD-engaged miles — launched in January 2026 and expanding to more states.
+Always compare your OEM quote against at least 2–3 traditional carriers before committing.

 • Data monetization: Who owns your driving data and can it be sold to third parties?